-Unfortunately, the human diet today is largely lacking in vegetables and herbs.
-Thanks to the industrial revolution and modern farming techniques, we’ve switched to a diet based on grain and seeds, and these plants are bred for quantity, size, and caloric density — not nutritional value — so they’re deficient in phytochemicals and overloaded with carbohydrates.
-We also feed seeds, soy, and corn to our livestock, diminishing the level of phytochemicals that used to transfer to us through meat.
+Unfortunately, the human diet today is largely lacking in vegetables and herbs and, ultimately, powerhouse phytochemicals.
+Thanks to the industrial revolution and modern farming techniques, we’ve switched to a diet based on grain and seeds, and these plants are bred for quantity, size, and caloric density — not nutritional value — so they’re nutrient-deficient and overloaded with carbohydrates.
+We also feed seeds, soy, and corn to our livestock, diminishing the level of phytochemicals that used to transfer to us when we consumed meat.

-“All of this really points to the necessity of supplementing our diets with herbs to ensure we get those essential phytochemicals our body needs,” says Dr. Rawls.
-That said, it’s important to remember that nothing is a cure-all.
-“Herbs should be used in tandem with lifestyle changes and conventional medicine as needed,” says Dr. Rawls.
-“It’s only when you combine all three that you see the most profound health benefits.”
+“All of this — the lack of nutrients and reliance on grain-based foods — really points to the necessity of supplementing our diets with herbs to ensure we get those essential phytochemicals our body needs,” says Dr. Rawls.

+Although herbs can help replace the missing nutrients and protective phytochemicals from your day-to-day health regimen, it’s important to remember that they’re just part of the equation when it comes to achieving wellness.
+“Herbs should be used in tandem with lifestyle changes to reduce stress, minimize exposure to toxins, increase movement, and prioritize sleep,” says Dr. Rawls.
+“It’s only when you combine all of these elements that you see the most profound health benefits.”

-2. Feng Yan, Beibei Wang, Yan Zhang.
-Polysaccharides from Cordyceps sinensismycelium ameliorate exhaustive swimming exercise-induced oxidative stress.
-Pharmaceutical Biology.
-2014;52(2):157-161.
+1. Feng Yan, Beibei Wang, Yan Zhang.
+Polysaccharides from